idimitriadis0/TheCafeTranFiles/CafeTran Espresso - 1 Preferences.md

 Enter the number of the Glossary field(s) you want to hide, separated with a comma (,)

 This allows you to only display specific fields while keeping the fields defined in Definitions.

+### Minimal prefix length:

+Default value: 5

+With this setting, you can control the fuzziness of glossary terms used by the Prefix matching (see next item).

 ### Prefix matching